Make an Online K-9 Fund Donation

 A police K-9's secondary function is as a "use-of-force" tool.
 They can be deployed by their handler in situations that require immediate apprehension of violent and dangerous criminals who attempt to avoid arrest by fleeing and/or hiding.
 A police K-9 allows the police department to resolve dangerous situations in a more safe and efficient manner.

-Both Echo and Rex were imported from eastern Europe and bred specifically for police work.
-Both dogs then completed a 12-week training program at the St. Paul Canine Training Center before going to work, where they are used for criminal apprehension, tracking, evidence search and recovery, and narcotics detection.
+Both Rex and Jet were imported from eastern Europe and bred specifically for police work.
+The dogs and their handlers then completed a 12-week training program at the St. Paul Canine Training Center before going to work, where they are used for criminal apprehension, tracking, evidence search and recovery, and narcotics detection.

 Burnsville’s canine unit started in 1982 with Starsky.
-Thirteen dogs have served in the unit:
+Fourteen dogs have served in the unit:

 City of Burnsville